Nikon Speedlight SB-800 review and tips

 As its predecessor the SB–800 boasts modeling illuminator—you press a dedicated button at the back of the flash and the speedlight fires repeatedly at a reduced flash output level thus allowing one to preview illumination of the actual flash lighting as well as quality of shadows cast and reflections.
 Whereas this probably is an insignificant feature for digital camera shooters as it is always easier and more reliable to simply take a picture and see the result on the camera's LCD screen, the function will most certainly be appreciated by those using film cameras.
 Very usefully, it works in manual modes, too and can be utilized when using the speedlight with manual cameras.

 The speedlight also comes with a dedicated diffusion dome.
 When attached to the flash it automatically sets zoom head to 14mm position and produces softer flash light.
 Alternatively, one can use built-in wide-flash adapter which allows adjusting zoom head to 14mm and 17mm settings.
 When shooting range allows I use the diffusion dome almost all the time as I like the fill-flash produced with it most.
 Also in the box you will find a speedlight stand, a soft case and two coloured gel filters (one for shooting in fluorescent light, the other for shooting in incandescent/tungsten light).
-The main reason for using the latter is obtaining a more uniform colour of light; however, they can be used for creative purposes as, for instance, here.
+The main reason for using the latter is obtaining a more uniform colour of light; however, they can be used for creative purposes as well.

 Flash output compensation can be set directly on the speedlight in a +/-3EV range (it actually can be done separately and simultaneously for different flash modes); this can be further combined with flash output compensation set in camera if the latter has provision for this (as, for example, the D70s).
 Beware, though, that the speedlight might not actually have enough power to complete a requested flash output if you set a "+" compensation too high.